CsJ0oe/DQN-CarRacing/README.md

 we created a custom environment that wraps the CarRacing-v0 and instead of taking a continues action state, it takes a discrete one, composed of 1000 possible actions.

-As an agent takes actions and moves through an environment, it learns to map the observed state of the environment to an action. <br>
+As an agent takes actions and moves through an environment, it learns to map the observed state of the environment to an action.
-An agent will choose an action in a given state based on a "Q-value", which is a weighted reward based on the expected highest long-term reward.
+The agent will choose an action in a given state based on a "Q-value", which is a weighted reward based on the expected highest long-term reward.

 ## Deep Deterministic Policy Gradient Approach (DDPG-CarRacing)